25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures3.md

 ### Business Logic

 The stored procedure `usp_CreatePurchaseOrder` creates a new purchase order record in the `PurchaseOrders` table.
-It takes the item ID (`@@itemId`) and quantity (`@@quantity`) as input parameters to specify the item and the number of units to be ordered.
-The procedure's logic is currently undefined, requiring further specification to determine how it handles potential errors (e.g., insufficient stock, invalid item ID) and how it populates other fields in the `PurchaseOrders` table (e.g., order date, supplier, total cost).
+It accepts the item ID (`@@itemId`) and quantity (`@@quantity`) as input parameters to specify the item being ordered and the number of units required.
+The procedure's functionality is to record this purchase order request within the system's database.
+Note that the provided SQL code is empty, so further details on error handling or additional logic cannot be provided.

 ---